LorenDB/lorendb.dev/content/posts/grouphosting.md

 title = 'Grouphosting'
 date = 2023-12-22T15:32:27-05:00
 tags = ["selfhosting"]
-draft = true
 +++

 I've been diving into the world of selfhosting recently, but there's a catch: it's not just me.
 I'm doing it with some friends.
-This, of course, is fun, but I think the term "selfhosting" is a bit of a misnomer here; furthermore, I think that there is a powerful new way of selfhosting that could be enabled here.
+This, of course, is fun, but I think the term "selfhosting" is a bit of a misnomer here; furthermore, I think that there is a powerful new type of selfhosting here that could change the way people selfhost.

 ## Grouphosting

 I've been calling this concept "grouphosting".
 What is grouphosting?
-Basically, it's comparable to selfhosting, except there are multiple administrators.
+It's fairly similar to selfhosting, except there are multiple administrators.
 What advantages does this have?
 The immediately obvious answer is that server problems can (hopefully) be resolved more quickly; the more administrators you have in your group, the more likely it is that one of them will be available when the inevitable server problem occurs.

 However, there's another powerful feature that is available only to grouphosters: resilient backups on a budget.
 In commercial environments where money is not a big problem and preserving your data is vital, sysadmins set up [3-2-1 backups](https://www.veritas.com/information-center/3-2-1-backup-rule) for maximum resiliency, which includes geographically separate data copies.
 Some companies already have multiple locations available to locate backup servers; others simply purchase storage from providers like Backblaze or AWS to give themselves a separate datacenter.
 However, for individual selfhosters, geographically redundant might mean "My server rack in the basement syncs to an old NAS in my attic."